A-kly/School-Vault/CMPUT 404/Lecture 9 - HTML.md

 	- Use flex for elements that are centered nicely
 		- used to create responsive websites
 - HTML for UI
+	- Forms accept input and use GETs and POSTs
+	- \<input> tag can be MANY many values (check on slides)
 	-